martinroob/ngx-i18nsupport/README.md

 This will install a script called `xliffmerge`.

-You can then integrate the script in your angular i18n workflow, typically in the `package.json` script sections:
+You can then integrate the script in your angular i18n workflow, typically in the `package.json` script section:

 <pre>
 "scripts": [
   ...
-  "extract-i18n": "cd src && ng-x18n -p tsconfig.json && xliffmerge"
+  "extract-i18n": "ng xi18n --output-path src/i18n && xliffmerge --profile xliffmerge.json en de"
  ]
 </pre>